 If you speak with a Michigan car accident attorney who wants to charge you a fee upfront or who does not work on contingency fees, this can be a red flag.
 Most injury attorneys only charge a legal fee if you win your case.
 In addition, while most law firms charge 33 1/3 percent of your accident settlement, at Matz Injury Law, we only charge 22 percent.
 That is why our slogan is “22, not 33.”
 The law firm you choose and the fees they charge can significantly impact the money you take home, so choose wisely.

-In addition to our free consultations, we charge significantly less than almost all of our competitors.
+Matz Injury law brings decades of experience to the table in successfully negotiating and litigating car accident claims.
 We know that going through a car accident can be one of your life’s most challenging events.
 That’s why we’re dedicated to helping crash victims get the Michigan car accident settlements they deserve.
 That process can be stressful and complicated, but our team is adept at easing the burden of the complex legal process.
 We’ll take care of the legal complexities while you focus on your recovery.
-Our car accident lawyers have been helping people throughout Michigan across both peninsulas, from Grand Rapids to Port Huron, Lansing to Houghton, and beyond get the verdicts they deserve.
-We travel from our Southfield office to our clients across Michigan to provide the care and attention your case deserves.
-In total, we’ve won more than $300 million for clients across the state.

-When you work with us, medical care is just the beginning of the damages you can push for.
-The exact details will vary based on the unique circumstances of your automobile crash, of course.
+In addition to our free consultations, we charge significantly less than almost all of our competitors.
 Remember, you don’t owe us anything if we don’t win your case.
 We work on a contingency basis, but that’s just the beginning of the benefits you can enjoy.
 As mentioned, most car accident lawyers charge 33 ⅓ percent of their clients’ Michigan car accident settlements for their services because that is the maximum the Supreme Court allows.
 At Matz Injury Law, we cut that to 22 percent.
 This 22 percent applies whether a case goes to trial or settles outside of court.
 We’re that confident we can get you results.

 The most important thing to do after a car accident, truck accident, or any vehicle accident is to get the medical treatment you need.
 The second most important thing is to contact injury lawyers who focus on your future.
 At Matz Injury Law, you can get reliable legal representation that works relentlessly to bring you total compensation for your economic and non-economic losses at a reduced fee.
 Our team has extensive experience with accident victims and injury cases, and we’ll handle every aspect for you.
 We’ll talk with your insurer and learn the ins and outs of your insurance coverage to protect your rights.

 Meanwhile, you can focus on getting better.
 There’s no cost to give us a call.
 There’s no cost unless we win the case on your behalf.
 When you call, you can expect your case to receive personal attention.
 We guarantee you can talk directly to Steven Matz or Jared Matz to discuss your case.
 We know how severely a personal injury can affect your life, which is why we believe every case requires a personal level of focus and attention.
-Ready to discuss your case?
-Contact Matz Injury Law today for a free consultation at 866-226-6833 or complete our online contact form, and we’ll be in touch immediately.

 $4,150,000 settlement on behalf of the family of a college student who was killed in a traffic crash while riding a motorcycle.
 The settlement came from three different insurance companies.